MS/PhD GRADUATE RESEARCH ASSISTANTSHIPS

 2. In the second project, you would work with a team that is investigating biocorrosion.
 We are exploring methods to prevent biofilm formation or modify bacterial communities to help control microbiologically influenced corrosion of steel structures in freshwater.

-Potential students should first examine the information for Prospective Graduate Students.
-If you are interested in these graduate training opportunities, then contact Dr. Hicks (email@example.com ) and send information about your prior experiences (i.e., resume, list of college courses taken, GPA, GRE scores, names of references).
-Applicants must first be admitted to and can obtain a Ph.D. or M.S. degree from one of two graduate degree programs: Water Resources Science (http://wrs.umn.edu/ ) or Integrated Biosciences (http://www.d.umn.edu/ibs/ ).
+These projects would be ideal for persons with a keen interest in aquatic microbiology or ecology who already have some background in molecular biology.
+Potential students should first examine the information for Prospective Graduate Students on this web site.
+If you are interested in these graduate training opportunities, then contact me soon (email@example.com ) and send information about your prior experiences (i.e., resume, list of college courses taken, GPA, GRE scores, names of references).
+Applicants must be admitted to and can obtain a M.S. or Ph.D. degree from one of two graduate degree programs: Water Resources Science (http://wrs.umn.edu/ ) or Integrated Biosciences (http://www.d.umn.edu/ibs/ ).

 Final decisions about these graduate research assistantships will be made before February 29, 2016.
 I look forward to learning more about your interests and how they may fit with research being conducted in our laboratory.

 POSTDOCTORAL POSITION IN MICROBIAL ECOLOGY